organizer-network/organizer.network/setup/setup.md

 * Or set up a [SendGrid](https://sendgrid.com/) API key

 Then once you do that, restart the server with `pm2 restart organizer.network`.

+Note: for some reason my `~/.config` folder had `root` file permissions, so I had to do the following in order to `git pull` successfully: `sudo chown -R dphiffer:dphiffer ~/.config`